mozilla/mozjpeg/README-turbo.txt

 **     License
 *******************************************************************************

-Some of the optimizations to the Huffman encoder/decoder were borrowed from VirtualGL, and thus the libjpeg-turbo distribution, as a whole, falls under the wxWindows Library Licence, Version 3.1.
+Some of the optimizations to the Huffman encoder (jchuff.c) and decoder (jdhuff.c) were borrowed from VirtualGL, and thus any distribution of libjpeg-turbo which includes those optimizations must, as a whole, be subject to the terms of the wxWindows Library Licence, Version 3.1.
 A copy of this license can be found in this directory under LICENSE.txt.
 The wxWindows Library License is based on the LGPL but includes provisions which allow the Library to be statically linked into proprietary libraries and applications without requiring the resulting binaries to be distributed under the terms of the LGPL.

-The rest of the source code, apart from these modifications, falls under a less restrictive, BSD-style license (see README.)
+The rest of the source code, apart from the Huffman codec optimizations, falls under a less restrictive, BSD-style license (see README.)
+You can choose to distribute libjpeg-turbo, as a whole, under this BSD-style license by simply replacing the optimized jchuff.c and jdhuff.c with their unoptimized counterparts from the libjpeg v6b source.

 *******************************************************************************